Enclavely/tailor/readme.txt

 2. **Editing elements** - Click and hold the Shift button to edit an element (or select it and click on the Edit button).

-3. **Editing parent/ancestor elements** - Select a parent/ancestor element from the hierarchy dropdown menu and click on the Edit button to edit it.
+3. **Editing ancestor elements** - Select a parent or ancestor element from the hierarchy menu, then click on the Edit button to edit it.

 4. **Adding columns** - Drag an element to the left or right of an existing element to create a row/column structure.
-Drag it to the left or right of an existing column to add another column to that row.
+Drag an element to the left or right of an existing column to add another column to that row.
+Drag an element to the left or right of an existing element within a column to create a nested row/column structure.

 5. **Adding templates** - Drag a saved template into the desired position on the page to add it.
 The available dropzones will depend on the element(s) in the template.